 Published Date: Apr 26, 2021

-A holistic approach and reliable database on water resources and their usage across the Pakistan is the key to achieving food, water and energy security in the fifth most climate-vulnerable country in the world, according to the panellists who attended a UN Food Systems Summit Independent Dialogue held yesterday.
+LAHORE: A holistic approach and reliable database on water resources and their usage across Pakistan is the key to achieving water, energy and food security in the fifth most climate-vulnerable country of the world, according to the panelists at a UN Food Systems Summit Independent Dialogue.

 The objective of the dialogue was to discuss how a shared vision for water and food security in the South Asian country could be achieved in a changing climate.
-Research shows that water security is posing serious challenges for the social and economic development of Pakistan, an agrarian country of 220 million people, amid the COVID-19 pandemic.
+Research shows that water security is posing serious challenges to the social and economic development of Pakistan, an agrarian country of 220 million people, amid the Covid-19 pandemic.

-IWMI Director General Dr Mark Smith said, “Pakistan is a region that is highly vulnerable to climate change.
-These conditions are negatively affecting water, agriculture, health, environment and other sectors in Pakistan.
-So, managing water risks in the food system is going to be one of the highest priorities in the future food system of Pakistan.”
+IWMI Director General Dr Mark Smith said: “Pakistan is a region vulnerable to climate change.
+These conditions are negatively affecting water, agriculture, health, environment and other sectors.
+So, managing water risks in the food system is going to be one of the highest priorities in the future food system of the country.”

 Published in Dawn, April 26th, 2021